naoya1110/ai_robotics_lab_2022_hands_on/jetbot_software_setup.md

 ## 3. Remote Access and Additional Setups
 ### Access to the JetBot via Web Browser
 1. Boot the JetBot.
-Wait for the JetBot to be connected to the WiFi.
+Wait for the JetBot to be connected to the WiFi automatically.
 2. Check the IP address shown on the JetBot display.

     <img src="imgs/ip_on_oled.jpg" width="300">